 Are Villanova’s ACT scores less competitive or more competitive than their SAT scores?
-They’re slightly less competitive.
-The middle 50% of Villanova ACT scores range from 28 (90th percentile, or top 10%) to 32 (98th percentile).
+They’re exactly the same!
+The middle 50% of Villanova ACT scores range from 32 (94th percentile, or top 6%) to 34 (99th percentile).

 Villanova Acceptance Rate

-Villanova’s acceptance rate was 44%.
-In other words, the school accepted fewer than half of its applicants.
+Villanova’s acceptance rate was 27.7%.
+In other words, the school accepted fewer than a third of its applicants.
 How can you up your chances?
-If Villanova’s your dream school, apply early decision or early action: the school accepted more than 51% of students in this cohort, compared to 34% of students applying during the regular admissions cycle.
+If Villanova’s your dream school, apply early decision or early action: the school accepted more than 33% of students in this cohort.

 However, do keep in mind that early decision students tend to be a self-selecting group.
 They know where they want to go early on and have already taken their standardized tests and gotten their application materials (including letters of recommendation, and essays) together early.
 Applying early may indeed give you a leg up—but your competition is also stiffer.
 If Villanova is your top choice, go for it!
 Otherwise, applying regular decision may be your better bet and leave you with more options.